scs50/Carnd-T1-P2-Traffic-Sign-Classification/writeup_template.md

 * What were some problems with the initial architecture?
 Poor performance
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-I added an extra convolutional layer along with adding dropout between the last two layers.
+I added an extra convolutional layer along with adding dropout between the last two layers and replacing subsampling with max pooling.
 It was changed due to underfitting and poor accuracy on both the training and validation sets.

 * Which parameters were tuned?
 How were they adjusted and why?